 The majority of all the personal injury cases filed each year are not resolved in the courtroom.
 Instead, most of the parties involved in these cases will aim to settle their claims privately through a settlement negotiation process.
 Settlement offers both a plaintiff and a defendant the opportunity to avoid the time commitment, stress, and expense required of litigation.
 Additionally, both parties will have more influence over the final outcome, whereas litigating a case would mean the end result is entirely in the hands of the judge.

-When you select the Law Offices of David Davidi, APLC, to represent your dog bite claim in Fresno, our goal will be to settle your case quickly to reduce the time it takes you to receive compensation for your damages.
+When you select the Law Offices of David Davidi, APLC, to represent your dog bite claim in Fresno, CA, our goal will be to settle your case quickly to reduce the time it takes you to receive compensation for your damages.
 We have the experience needed to craft a compelling complaint for you that clearly shows the defendant’s liability for the damages you suffered.
 However, should settlement fail for any reason, or if the defendant refuses to settle the claim, we are prepared to represent you in litigation, helping you approach your courtroom sessions with confidence.

 Time is an important consideration for anyone who intends to file a personal injury claim for any reason in Fresno.
 You must ensure that you meet the statute of limitations, and you must take time to gather the evidence needed to assert strict liability and prove the extent of your damages.
 After a dog attack, you should seek medical attention for your injuries immediately before contacting a personal injury attorney you can trust to help build your case.